alejandrocros/alejandrocros/README.md

 - 🎲    [Q-rangen](https://github.com/alejandrocros/Qrangen): a Quantum random number generator.

-I have also contributed to some open source projects, such as HugginFace datasets 🤗 .
+I have also contributed to some open source projects, such as HuggingFace datasets 🤗 .

 ---
 ### GitHub stats